MaksimZyryanov/ylab-virtual-meetings-intern-proj-mycode/README.md

-# ylab-virtual-meetings-intern-proj-mycode
+# Ylab.virtual meetings intern
-Files of my participation in Ylab internship project of virtual meetings
+Files of my participation in Ylab internship project of virtual meetings on B24